pydrake.symbolic

 Overloaded function.

-1. Evaluate(m: numpy.ndarray[object[m, n]], env: Dict[pydrake.symbolic.Variable, float] = {}, generator: pydrake.common.RandomGenerator = None) -> numpy.ndarray[numpy.float64[m, n]]
+1. Evaluate(m: numpy.ndarray[object[m, n]], env: dict[pydrake.symbolic.Variable, float] = {}, generator: pydrake.common.RandomGenerator = None) -> numpy.ndarray[numpy.float64[m, n]]

 Evaluates a symbolic matrix m using env and random_generator.